15-01-2021 Coronavirus Guidance and news

-Below we have pulled together some key sources of information and suggested some additional points that you may want to think about.
+Below we have pulled together some key sources of information relating to the impact of Covid 19 and suggested some additional points that you may want to think about.

 If you think you need support e.g. with picking up shopping, prescriptions or medicine whilst you are self-isolating, or you are in financial hardship please complete the Community Support request form here (local link) and you can also register here if you or your child/family member/person you care for at home has a condition that makes you/them especially vulnerable.
 If you are not sure whether your/their medical condition makes you/them especially vulnerable, please register anyway.

 Please continue to share your concerns and experiences with us so that we can feed them back to the government and Local Authority as appropriate.

 NHS Guidance on Coronavirus can be found here.

 The Healthwatch website has useful advice on the current position in the local area (and more broadly) including visiting restrictions in local hospitals and guidance on how to self-isolate.

 Talking to your child about Coronavirus - see our separate news page here for useful links and resources.

 National Autistic society guidance and helpline for parents, young people and staff

 See also this guidance in British Sign Language.